Mennonites: Organization: North America

-In 2015, there were 538,839 baptized members organized into 41 bodies in United States, according to the Mennonite World Conference.
-The largest group of that number is the Old Order Amish, perhaps numbering as high as 300,000.
+In 2015, there were 538,839 baptized members organized into 41 bodies in the United States, according to the Mennonite World Conference.
+The largest group of that number is the Old Order Amish.
+According to the Association of Religion Data Archives, in 2001 there were 80,820 Old Order Amish church members living in the United States.
 The U.S. Conference of Mennonite Brethren Churches comprises 34,500 members.
 27,000 are part of a larger group known collectively as Old Order Mennonites.
 Another 78,892 of that number are from the Mennonite Church USA.

 Total membership in Mennonite Church USA denominations decreased from about 133,000, before the MC-GC merger in 1998, to about 114,000 after the merger in 2003.
 In 2016 it had fallen to under 79,000.
 Membership of the Mennonite Church USA is on the decline.

 Canada had 143,720 Mennonites in 16 organized bodies as of 2015.
 Of that number, the Canadian Conference of Mennonite Brethren Churches had 37,508 baptized members and the Mennonite Church Canada had 31,000 members.

 As of 2012, there were an estimated 100,000 Old Colony Mennonites in Mexico.
 These Mennonites descend from a mass migration in the 1920s of roughly 6,000 Old Colony Mennonites from the Canadian provinces of Manitoba and Saskatchewan.
 In 1921, a Canadian Mennonite delegation arriving in Mexico received a privilegium, a promise of non-interference, from the Mexican government.
-This guarantee of many freedoms was the impetus that created the two original Old Colony settlements near Patos Nuevo Ideal, Durango, Cuauhtémoc, Chihuahua and La Honda, Zacatecas as well as many communities in Aguascalientes.
+This guarantee of many freedoms was the impetus that created the two original Old Colony settlements near Patos Nuevo Ideal, Durango, Cuauhtémoc, Chihuahua and La Honda, Zacatecas.

 On the other hand, the Mennonite World Conference cites only 33,881 Mennonites organized into 14 bodies in Mexico.